hdumcke/esp32-tests/README.md

 Flash your SD card with ubuntu-22.04.1-preinstalled-server-arm64+raspi.img.xz

+On the same PC where you flashed your SD card:

 git clone https://github.com/hdumcke/mini_pupper_testig

+And then execute

 ./mini_pupper_testig/prepare_sd.py

 And answer the questions.
 At the end eject your SD card, stick it into Mini Pupper, boot Mini Pupper and wait until the IP address is shown on the LCD.